dbt-labs/corp/handbook/compensation.md

 ### Using Salary Ranges

-When determining an offer for a candidate, we consider two primary and two secondary factors in conjunction with the approved salary band.
+When determining an offer for a candidate, we consider two primary factors in conjunction with the approved salary band.

-**Primary Factors**

 1. The applicant's knowledge, skills and experience compared to what’s needed for the role.
     1. How does this candidates interview feedback compare against the hiring plan (what are the strengths and tradeoffs we are working with)
 2. Internal Equity - How does this applicant compare or slot relative to other team members that are in the same role and where are they placed within the range.

-**All of these factors are considered and viewed on a sliding scale when determining the appropriate offer relative to the established pay range.**
+**These factors are considered and viewed on a sliding scale when determining the appropriate offer relative to the established pay range.**

 ### **Understanding salary ranges and targets**